DDaniel-C/DDaniel-C/README.md

 ---------

 * **Learn new technologies**: I'm always looking to learn new programming languages, frameworks, and tools to stay up-to-date with the latest trends in software development 📚
-* **Build innovative solutions**: I want to build solutions that make a positive impact on people's lives 🌎
-* **Collaborate with others**: I believe that collaboration is key to building successful projects, and I'm always looking to work with others who share my passion for software development 🤝
+* **Collaborate with others**: I believe that collaboration is key to building successful projects, and I'm always looking to work with others who share my passion for software development and automation testing 🤝

 ## Let's connect
 --------------